|

 is known as the precept.
 This is charged to residents through the council tax.

-For the current financial year, this Council's precept is £40,000.
+For the financial year 2011/12, the Council's precept is £49,942.

 The Council's Standing Orders are here. and the Financial Standing Orders here.